 The Institute structures its financial assets to be available as its general expenditures, liabilities and obligations come due.
-Draws from pooled investments as provided for in the approved annual budget are executed over the course of the year as operational cash flows demand.
-The Institute holds approximately \$358,859,000 of liquid investments without donor restrictions should the Board of Directors approve an additional draw to meet unanticipated needs.
+Draws from pooled investments as provided for in the approved annual budget are executed over the course of the year.
+The Institute holds approximately \$371,827,000 of liquid investments without donor restrictions should the Board of Directors approve an additional draw to meet unanticipated needs.